 This tutorial introduces Text Analysis (see Bernard and Ryan 1998; Kabanoff 1997; Popping 2000), i.e. computer-based analysis of language data or the (semi-)automated extraction of information from text.
-This tutorial shows beginner and intermediate users of R how to perform basic text analytic procedures.
-The aim is not to provide a fully-fledged analysis but rather to show and exemplify selected useful methods associated with text analysis and distant reading.

 Click

-This interactive Jupyter notebook allows
+to open an interactive Jupyter notebook that allows you to execute,

 Preparation and session set up